3 Ways To Make A Sling For Your Arm - WikiHow

 PDF download Download Article X

 An arm sling immobilizes and protects an injured arm.
 Though broken arms are a common reason for wearing a sling, you do not necessarily have to have a broken bone to wear one—contusions, sprains, and dislocations can also require a sling.
-Or, potentially a suspected serious injury in an emergency.
+You can also use one in an emergency if you suspect a serious injury.
 Regardless of the exact nature of your arm injury, a sling can be vital to your healing process because, in addition to supporting your arm as it heals, it provides a sign to others to treat your arm gently.
-Knowing how to make an improvised sling is a useful first aid skill; it can make the injured person better protected and comfortable until they can get to professional medical help.
+Knowing how to make an improvised sling is a useful first aid skill; it can protect the injured person and make them more comfortable until they can get professional medical help.

 This article is partially based on an interview with Luba Lee, FNP-BC, MS, a Board-Certified Family Nurse Practitioner (FNP) and educator in Tennessee with over a decade of clinical experience.